Driving Tips

 Parking

 Always use designated parking areas.
-Don’t park on the verge, in passing places or front of gates.
+Don’t park on the verge, in passing places or in front of gates.

 In towns or villages again use the designated parking places and do check if there are any time restrictions (these should be signposted).